lots0logs/old-style-child-themes/readme.txt

 The Child Theme Wizard lets you create a new child theme without the need for additional tools, right from within the WordPress admin interface.
 Once activated you can find it under Tools - Child Theme Wizard.

 Specify a parent theme, customise options such as title and description and click Create Child Theme.
-Upon success you will fild your new theme under Appearance - Themes.
+Upon success you will find your new theme under Appearance - Themes.

 You have the option to include GPL License Terms if you wish.
 The Wizard will automatically create a thumbnail too.
-In future versions I may include an image uplaoder for this feature.
+In future versions I may include an image uploader for this feature.

 To find out more about Child Themes and why they are important please read https://codex.wordpress.org/Child_Themes